Manin triples and non-degenerate anti-symmetric bilinear forms on Lie superalgebras in characteristic $2$: The Manin triples and matched pairs for Lie superalgebras in characteristic

-(ii) If $\fg$ is a~Lie superalgebra in charcteristic 2 where $\fg_\ev$ is a~non-abelian Lie algebra, then it is always possible to find a~non-trivial quasi-triangular $r$-matrix on $F(\fg)$.
+(ii) If $\fg$ is a~Lie superalgebra in characteristic 2 where $\fg_\ev$ is a~non-abelian Lie algebra, then it is always possible to find a~non-trivial quasi-triangular $r$-matrix on $F(\fg)$.
 Indeed, just apply Theorem \ref{Vald} to $\fg_\ev$.

-(iii) In the case of Lie superalgebras over a~field of characteristic zero, and under certain conditions, several $r$-matrices have been investigated in \cite{Ka}. \end{Remark}
+(iii) In the case of Lie superalgebras over a~field of characteristic zero, and under certain conditions, several $r$-matrices have been investigated in \cite{Ka1, Ka2}.}\\ \end{mRemark}